 GEORGIA CRIMINAL DEFENSE LAWYERS LEGAL EDUCATION FUND "GCDLEF"

-This scholarship program was started in 1985 as a tribute to Atlanta legal legend and founding GACDL member, Al Horn.
-In addition to being colorful, Al was a dedicated and gifted criminal defense lawyer, practicing out of the Healy Building in downtown Atlanta with current GACDL members Bruce Maloy, Jim Jenkins, current Fulton County Superior Court Judge Bensonetta Tipton Lane, Atlanta attorney Amy Totenberg, and others.
+The Al Horn scholarship began in 1985, as a tribute to Atlanta legal legend and founding GACDL member, Al Horn.
+In addition to being colorful, Al was a dedicated and gifted criminal defense lawyer, practicing out of the Healy Building in downtown Atlanta with current GACDL members Bruce Maloy, Jim Jenkins, former Fulton County Superior Court Judge Bensonetta Tipton Lane, Atlanta attorney Amy Totenberg, and others.
 Al Horn believed in confronting the inequities in the legal system head on.
 He knew how to fight hard but fair and won the respect of judges and prosecutors.
 He was a pioneer in attacking “unwinnable” cases with motions to suppress, jury challenges, and motions for independent lab analysis.

 All contributions to GCDLEF support these very worthwhile programs and enable persons to attend who may otherwise not be able to do so.
-Please donate and make your checks payable to GCDLEF.
-Contributions should be mailed to GCDLEF, Inc., P.O.
+Please donate!
+Make your check payable to GCDLEF and mail to P.O.
 Box 68, Decatur, Georgia 30031.
 Indicate your preference as to which scholarship you wish to support.
 If you do not indicate a preference, your donation will be divided equally among the three.